 The human body continues to attract towards itself the influences of the stars, which, however, are no longer projected into the heavens.
 They translate their metaphorical nature into medical practice which materialises in the leeches applied to corresponding parts of the body, with accompanying practical information on how to perform a blood-letting.

 In the image drawn from the German manuscript, we can observe how the signs that were already present in the Duc de Berry codex now assume a more defined presence: the imponderable influence of the stars becomes the oppressive burden of animals on the organs of the human body, which can, however, be useful for the therapeutic outcomes.
 Saxl now observes:

-Taurus really does weigh upon the body of man, and Gemini forms an attractive pair of children tight in its arms” (Saxl 1985, 57; English translation by Elizabeth Thomson).
+Taurus really does weigh upon the body of man, and Gemini forms an attractive pair of children tight in its arms” (Saxl 1985, 57; English translation by E. Thomson).

 The figure-Man, no longer locked in the cosmic or Zodiac circle of demonic forces, is a text that tests the power, both baleful and benevolent, of higher forces.
 Illustrations in almanacs depict the medical values of melothesia: correspondences between the stars and parts of the body are indicated, and the parts of the body to be bled are identified in accordance with the star sign through which, at that particular moment, the moon is passing.

-Blood-letting also returns in an illustration in an incunabulus of Lienhart Ysenhut where the months are marked indicating the right time and the exact place for a surgical operation performed by a barber:
+Blood-letting also returns in an illustration in an incunabulum of Lienhart Ysenhut where the months are marked indicating the right time and the exact place for a surgical operation performed by a barber:

 The illustration of “Zodiac man”, that for centuries had maintained a symbolic value, now becomes a body to open and dissect with a scalpel: